 >View all blog posts by Dr. Lauren Onkey

 Jason Hanley oversees K-12 and adult education as well as public programming; and teaches regularly on-site and through distance learning.
 Jason helps to oversee K-12 curriculum development and online learning initiatives.
-He holds a Ph.D. in Musicology with a sub-emphasis in Composition from Stony Brook University, where he completed his dissertation entitled “Metal Machine Music: Technology, Noise, and Modernism in Industrial Music 1975-1996.”
-He has taught courses in music history, electronic music, and popular music studies.
-Jason has published articles in books and journals on popular music, film music and music technology.
-Active in the music industry since 1988, Hanley has played on, composed for, and produced numerous recordings and has performed live with many bands.
-He continues to record with his current musical project Radiophonic (on Intentcity Records).
-In 2009 he was a guest editor for a special issue on pedagogy for the Journal of Popular Music Studies where he currently serves as an editorial board member.
+He holds a Ph.D. in Musicology with a sub-emphasis in Composition from Stony Brook University and has been at the Museum since 2004.
+He has taught courses in music history, electronic music, and popular music studies and has published on popular music, film music and music technology.
+Active in the music industry since 1988, Jason has performed on, composed for, and produced numerous recordings and has performed live with many bands.

 >View all blog posts by Jason Hanley